US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 Advanced Individual Training

-Your daily schedule will include:
+Your daily schedule will encompass:

 • Job-specific technical training

-• Hands-on practice with equipment
+• Hands-on equipment practice

-• Physical fitness
+• Physical fitness activities

-• Continued military skills development
+• Ongoing military skills development

-They’ll prepare you for real-world scenarios you’ll face in your role.
+AIT instructors are experts in their fields, preparing you for real-world scenarios you’ll encounter in your role.

 Professional Development Courses

-Noncommissioned officers (NCOs) attend:
+Noncommissioned officers (NCOs) complete:

 • Basic Leader Course